Projects on renewable heating and cooling

 Each project displays a logo, the project acronym, a short summary and information about patners and the corresponding funding programme.
 You can look for a specific project by using the filters listed on the side of this page!

-The RHC-ETIP projects’ database is growing and by 2021 we will feature a robust collection of national and international projects on renewable heating and cooling.
-In line with this objective the possibility to submit projects via an online form is possible since September 2020.
+The RHC-ETIP projects’ database has been growing and features a robust collection of national and international projects on renewable heating and cooling.
+The possibility to submit projects via an online form is possible since September 2020.

 The STORM project is an EU-funded project that was running from March 2015 to March 2019.
 The project tackles energy efficiency at district level by developing an innovative district heating & cooling (DHC) network controller.
 The project partners have developed a controller based on self-learning algorithms, which is currently experimented in the two STORM demo sites.